TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         If true the log file is NOT written in Apache extended format
+         If true the log file is NOT written in Apache extended format.

+         **Note** : This option has been removed in TYPO3 6.0.

    Default